Covid pushed millions worldwide from the middle class to poverty. One man is trying to work his way back.

 In the past two decades, the number of people living in poverty in Latin America was almost halved.
 The commodities boom in the 2000s generated jobs in mining, oil and agriculture.
 But the middle class — a relative term, for people earning $13 to $70 a day — was still populated largely by the ranks of the self-employed, including small entrepreneurs and informal workers.

 They were grocers, jewelers, street vendors and tour operators.
 Recent years of economic stagnation imperiled those gains, but they more or less held on.
-So much so that two years before the pandemic struck, one of the world’s most unequal regions achieved a milestone: For the first time in history, the middle class became its single largest income group.
+So much so that two years before the pandemic struck, one of the world’s most unequal regions achieved a milestone: For the first time in history, the middle class became Latin America’s largest income group.

 For millions, the moment would prove fleeting.
 Factoring out Brazil, where temporary government aid skewed regional numbers, 12 million Latin Americans tumbled out of the middle class last year, knocking the region from its perch as a middle-class society, according to a World Bank study to be published next month.